flowsion/api/Sections/tasks.md

 Return a specific task identified by the task id.

-    `GET /tasks/142425` will return the specific task with the id 142.
+    `GET /tasks/142425` will return the specific task with the id 142425.

 A sample response:

 ```
 {
   task_id: "142425",
-  task_name: "",
+  task_name: "Art Direction",
   people_id: "259",
   project_id: "38",
   client_name: "Walker",